jtreeves/wordiest-api/.github/CONTRIBUTING.md

 ### Branching

 - Write any new code in a branch off `main`
-- Branch names should be short descriptions of the new changes, in kebab-case, optionally prefixed with `feature/` or `bug/` (e.g., `dashboard-search`)
+- Branch names should be short descriptions of the new changes, in kebab-case, optionally prefixed with `feature/` or `bug/` (e.g., `error-codes`)
 - Branches should be short-lived, include only code affecting the new functionality, and only touch the files relevant to that new functionality

-### Committing

-This project uses Husky to enforce code quality during the commit process.
-It will run the following checks on each commit:

-- Message must begin with a capital letter and must not include periods (e.g., `Add search to dashboard`)
-- All auto-fixable issues in all Dart files will be fixed
-- All Dart files will be formatted with the language's default formatter

 ### Opening a Request